Steveztli/summaries/books/stealing_fire.md

 We are in danger or losing too much of ourselves.
 Our cherished rational individualism risks to be over-run by the power of the irrational collectivism.

-Many examples exist throug history on this: Nazi, Communism, Charles Manson and many more...
+Many examples exist through history on this: Nazi, Communism, Charles Manson and many more...

-> Madness is rare in individuals, but in groups, political parties, nations and eras, it's the rule. ~ _Nietzsche_
+> Madness is rare in individuals, but in groups, political parties, nations and eras, it's the rule.
+> ~ _Nietzsche_

+## Psychology

+Studies have shown that Meditation, martial arts, controlled MDMA intake and surf can reduce post traumatic stress disorder.

+There's a lot a scientific studies about depression, but very fe abot joy.
+We are focusing on being normal while we forget that we can feel and be more than normal.

+It's important to move from self-authoring to self-transformation however only 5% succeeds in making that move, a big part of those 5% have frequent access to altered states.
+Those people by being able to change themselves, they succeeded to change their organization.

+Altered states can lead to long lasting altered traits like empathy, more ethic and more productive.

+## Neurobiology

+Law of the instrument:
+> When all you have is a hammer, every problem looks like a nail.

+Meditation and exercices boost your mood.
+Most of us postpone all this until we feel better or motivated but we should do these hen we need them the most, when we do not feel great.

+## Pharmacology

+Animals shoot themself (eg: dophins, horses, dogs, goats,... )
+>The pursuit of intoxication with drugs is a primary motivational force in organisms.
+~ _Ronald K. Siegel_

+Drugs put us away from survival, so why is that behavior still there?
+It serves a evolutionary purpose by doing something different we are 'depatterning'.